-Wait For It: Taking The Long View Of Trump's Impeachment May Take A While
+How Will History Judge Trump's Impeachment?
+It Won't Just Be Decided On Election Day

 Today, the 1868 effort to remove Johnson (ostensibly for firing his secretary of war against the wishes of Congress) appears rather petty in retrospect, and the senator who cast the crucial vote to acquit him is featured as a hero in Profiles in Courage, the Pulitzer Prize-winning book authored in the 1950s by a future president, John F. Kennedy.

-Johnson himself is a rather marginal historical figure, an accidental president who was subsumed in the divisions and partisan rancor of his day.
+Johnson is a rather marginal historical figure, an accidental president who was subsumed in the divisions and partisan rancor of his day.
 He ranked 40th among all presidents in one recent survey of 200 political scientists by the American Political Science Association's presidential studies section.

 The impeachment of Nixon is now often remembered as a model of bipartisan cooperation and national unity.
 But that characterization itself is disputed by many conservatives, who thought Nixon was pilloried unfairly for campaign skulduggery no worse than that of some of his predecessors.